puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_data_resource_reference.md

     * It also can't read the values of attributes that default to some predictable value; for example, in the code above, you wouldn't be able to access the value of the `path` attribute, even though it defaults to the resource's title.
 * Like with [hash access][], the value of an attribute whose value was never set is [`undef`.][undef]

-## Resource References as Data Types
+## Resource references as data types

 If you've read the [Data Type Syntax][data type] page, or perused the lower sections of the other data type pages, you might have noticed that resource references use the same syntax as [values that represent data types.][data type]